XENONnT/straxen/docs/source/setup.rst

 To install straxen locally, follow these steps in a python 3.6 environment:

 1. `git clone https://github.com/XENONnT/straxen`
 2. **Optional**.
-If you want access to the XENON data, but you are NOT on the UChicago Midway analysis center, copy the file `/home/aalbers/xenon_secrets.py` from midway to  `./straxen/straxen/`, i.e. to the same directory as `xenon_context.py`.
+If you are NOT on the UChicago Midway analysis center, copy the file `/home/aalbers/xenon_secrets.py` from midway to  `./straxen/straxen/`, i.e. to the same directory as `mini_analysis.py`.
+Even with this step, you will have very limited access to XENON data.
 3. `pip install -e ./straxen`

 The basic analysis tutorial will work outside midway even without step 2 -- we ship a tiny bit of test data with straxen for this purpose.
 Not much else will work, in particular, anything that requires the XENON runs database will fail.